 BrainTalks is a forum for academics and members of the general public to create a dialogue about the rapidly expanding information in neuroscience.
 The BrainTalks series, was inspired in part by the popularity of the TED Talks series.
 Founded by Dr. Maia Love in October 2010, the goal is for neuroscientists, neurologists, neuroradiologists, psychiatrists, and people from affiliated fields to meet and dialogue monthly, in the hopes of promoting excellence in research, facilitating research and clinician connections and discussion, and disseminating knowledge to the general public.
 Additionally, the hope to reduce stigma associated with mental illness, and promote compassion for those suffering with brain illnesses, be they called neurologic or psychiatric, was part of the reason to create the series.

 The structure is a casual environment with brief presentations by local experts that challenge and inspire dialogue.
 Discussions focus on current knowledge about the mind and our understanding of how the mind works.
 Presentations are followed by a panel discussion, catered snacks, and networking.

-BrainTalks is now part of the programming for the University of Birtish Columbia’s Department of Psychiatry, a position it has held for one year.
-The two Departments of Education, and Continuing Professional Development, include BrainTalks at UBC as part of their goal to enhance public knowledge of psychiatry, enhance clinician knowledge in areas that may affect psychiatric practice, and disseminate recent research in brain science to the public.
+BrainTalks is now part of the programming for the University of British Columbia’s Department of Psychiatry.
+The Department of Education, and the Department of Continuing Professional Development include BrainTalks at UBC as part of their goal to enhance public knowledge of psychiatry, enhance clinician knowledge in areas that may affect psychiatric practice, and disseminate recent research in brain science to the public.